monikase/AI_Ethics/Fairness_Audit_Playbook/0_Fairness_Audit_Playbook.md

 ---

-# 12. Conclusion
+## 11. Conclusion

-The Fairness Audit Playbook transforms fairness from:

-Ad hoc and reactive
+The Fairness Audit Playbook transforms fairness from ad hoc and reactive to systematic, measurable, and accountable.
-to
-Systematic, measurable, and accountable.

 It balances:

-Scientific rigor
+- Scientific rigor
-Practical usability
+- Practical usability
-Organizational scalability
+- Organizational scalability

 This framework ensures fairness evaluation becomes a standard engineering practice rather than an afterthought.